becoming a notary

 • etc.

-Its missions are many and varied.
+Its missions are numerous and varied.

 Written by our expert Cyril SCHWASTIAK